publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schI/m__us_usc_t7_s1932.md

         (7) __Intangible assets__

+            (A) __In general__

                 In determining whether a cooperative organization is eligible for a guaranteed business and industry loan, the Secretary may consider the market value of a properly appraised brand name, patent, or trademark of the cooperative.

+            (B) __Accounts receivable__

+                In the discretion of the Secretary, if the Secretary determines that the action would not create or otherwise contribute to an unreasonable risk of default or loss to the Federal Government, the Secretary may take accounts receivable as security for the obligations entered into in connection with loans and a borrower may use accounts receivable as collateral to secure a loan made or guaranteed under this subsection.

         (8) __Limitations on loan guarantees for cooperative organizations__